HMLTD: Musical style and imagery

 Critics have categorized HMLTD's music as post-punk, art rock, experimental rock and glam rock.

 Their image and sound can be seen as influenced by the Ziggy Stardust era of David Bowie and the New Romantic period in the 1980s.
 Their sound has been compared to various acts, such as The Prodigy and Peaches.
 They have also been regarded as avant-garde for their infusion of EDM and experimental pop with their guitar-oriented sound.

-HMLTD has been criticised for using queer and/or gender-bender aesthetics as heterosexual men, including cross-dressing, make-up, and flamboyant performances.
+HMLTD has been criticised for using queer and/or gender-bender aesthetics, including cross-dressing, make-up, and flamboyant performances, despite being heterosexual men.
 According to Spychalski, the band is "trying to challenge toxic masculinity, and we’re doing that from the perspective we can do that from, as the human beings we were born into being, which is predominantly straight cis men.
 But I don’t think having that role should exclude or prohibit you from taking on that political perspective and from taking on what is probably the most violent, toxic, cruel force in our society.
 We learn from queer methods and always try to express that indebtedness."